dechamps/ASIO401/BACKENDS.md

 backend could conceivably have limitations or bugs that these other backends don't have.

 WASAPI can be used in two different modes: *shared* or *exclusive*.
-In FlexASIO, the [`wasapiExclusiveMode` option][wasapiExclusiveMode] determines which mode is used.
+In ASIO401, the [`wasapiExclusiveMode` option][wasapiExclusiveMode] determines which mode is used.
 The two modes behave very differently; in fact, they should probably be seen as two separate backends entirely.